London Breed: Early career

 Breed worked as an intern in the Office of Housing and Neighborhood Services for Mayor Willie Brown.
 In 2002, she became the executive director of the African American Art & Culture Complex, where she raised over $2.5 million to renovate the complex's 34,000 square foot space, including an art gallery, theater space, and a recording studio.
 Breed was named to the San Francisco Redevelopment Agency Commission in 2004.
 In 2010, Mayor Gavin Newsom appointed her to the San Francisco Fire Commission.

 San Francisco Board of Supervisors

 In November 2012, Breed was elected to the District 5 supervisor seat, defeating incumbent Christina Olague, who had been appointed to the seat that year by Mayor Ed Lee after Supervisor Ross Mirkarimi was elected sheriff.
-Following five rounds of ranked-choice voting allocations, Breed won by over 12 points, marking the first time in San Francisco history that a challenger unseated a district supervisor.
-(The feat has occurred twice since, with Aaron Peskin unseating Supervisor Julie Christensen in 2015 to reclaim his District 3 seat, and Rafael Mandelman beating Supervisor Jeff Sheehy in District 8 in June 2018.)
+Following five rounds of ranked-choice voting allocations, Breed won by over 12 points.